I 'You shall have a fishy' means''You shall have a fishy' ，right?

 I suspect it's not archaic, but instead is an adult talking to a small child.
 In English 'y' or 'ie' is sometimes added to words to make the diminutive(doggy for dog, birdie for bird).
 It can either be an example of baby talk, or it can imply that the thing itself is small.

-- Reason for learning japanese language
+- Tools for learning a foreign language